 Magnolia is gentle on blades, lightweight, and naturally resistant to moisture, making it ideal for protecting Japanese knives.

-Currently, we do not offer dedicated left-handed sheaths.
+Currently, we do not offer fully mirrored left-handed saya.

-For left-handed knives, we provide the most suitable right-handed saya as an alternative.
+For left-handed knives, we provide the closest-fitting right-handed sheath available.
+We deeply appreciate your understanding.

-If it gets wet, please wipe it dry immediately with a soft cloth and store it in a well-ventilated area.
-Avoid humidity to preserve its condition.
+We don’t recommend it.
+Since the saya is made of natural wood, it’s best to keep it dry.
+If it gets wet, wipe it gently with a soft cloth and store it in a cool, well-ventilated area.

 • Achievement Is Not Just About Success; It Must Allow Room for Failure